-How much does it cost to create a messaging app?
+How much does it cost to make a messaging app?

 We reached the most important part of the article — estimated costs and timelines.
-Chat app development is a complex process that involves a team of developers, UX-designers, product managers, and QA specialists.
+If you want to know how to create a messaging app, then you should know — it is a complex process that involves a team of developers, UX designers, product managers, and QA specialists.
 And everyone needs to be paid 🙂

 Our philosophy is to be as open and transparent as possible, so we always discuss prices and timeframes beforehand.
 We offer a full-cycle development of a React Native app from scratch, including UI/UX, API, Frontend development services, and testing– everything you need for the mobile app release in App Store and Google Play.
 Moreover, to develop an on-demand messenger, we will take extra cases of data security, establish communication protocols and reliable connection with servers, while our UX-designers will research your potential users, plan the architecture of the app and create a design concept.

 Here’s the timeline with prices.
 But remember: this estimation is for an average messaging app